Where have you been for eight years?

-"Where have you been for eight years?", "Where have you been for the last eight years?", or "Why have you been silent during the past eight years?" is a loaded question widely used in the disinformation campaign in the context of the 2022 Russian invasion of Ukraine in support of Russia, mainly pointing out to what Ukraine has been "doing" to Donbas during the war in Donbas (2014–2022), and that the Russo-Ukrainian War has been ongoing since the 2014 Russian annexation of Crimea.
-It has been described as Russian pro-war propaganda.
+"Where have you been for eight years?" is a rhetorical question that has frequently appeared in Russian propaganda since the beginning of the Russian invasion of Ukraine in 2022.
+Recalling the beginning of the Russo-Ukrainian War in 2014, the question draws upon Russia's allegation that Ukraine had committed genocide against Russian Ukrainians during the War in Donbas, which involved eight years of sporadic fighting between Ukraine and Russian separatists.
+It is also intended to chastise pro-Ukraine individuals who were not sufficiently aware of the conflict before 2022.
+Owing to the fact that Russian president Vladimir Putin cited the alleged genocide of Russian Ukrainians as one of his justifications for invading Ukraine, the question has been described as one that expresses support for Russia waging war in the country.
+It has been extensively criticized for further promoting a false narrative because Ukraine has legally challenged Russia's allegation at the United Nations, wherein the International Court of Justice (ICJ) has found no evidence of a genocide of Russian Ukrainians in the Donbas, with the International Association of Genocide Scholars expressing the same view; Ukraine has also alleged that Russia has been committing genocide against Ukrainians since 2014.

-Phrase variations
+Variations

-Putin's "On conducting a special military operation" speech
+As Russia's justification for invading Ukraine

 Russian president Vladimir Putin's televised address on 24 February 2022 referenced the eight years that had passed since 2014 multiple times.

 Russian nationalists started using this phrase as their response to the "#НетВойне" ("No to war") hashtag, accusing anti-war protesters of having no concern for Russian-speaking people in the Donbas region of Ukraine.
 Later on, it was promoted by media celebrities within Russia, such as Nikolay Baskov, Tina Kandelaki, Masha Malinovskaya, and Dana Alexandrovna Borisova.

 According to social anthropologist Alexandra Arkhipova, this argument is so common in Russian culture because it is much easier to point out the actions of an enemy instead of one's own actions, denying any form of guilt.
 It is also part of "whataboutism", which was a common tactic in Soviet propaganda, similar to "And you are lynching Negroes".

 Responses

 Ukrainian journalist and TV presenter Kateryna Osadcha said that "Russia has been tearing Ukraine apart for eight years".

-On 3 March 2022, Pavlo Kanygin, a Russian journalist, wrote his responses for the "where have you been for eight years" questions, which also explained more about the separatists in Donbas.
+On 3 March 2022, Pavel Kanygin, a Russian journalist, wrote his responses for the "where have you been for eight years" questions, which also explained more about the separatists in Donbas.